Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 Why CPL Alone Is the Wrong Comparison

-A $20 lead that never progresses beyond a form fill is effectively wasted spend.
-A $150 lead that reliably becomes an SQL and enters pipeline may be dramatically more cost-efficient in real terms.
+A $20 lead that never progresses is wasted spend.
+A $150 lead that consistently becomes an SQL may be far more cost-efficient in real terms.
+CPL can be a useful early indicator, but it’s a poor decision metric on its own.

-To understand why Facebook vs LinkedIn ads can’t be judged on CPL alone, look at what happens after the lead is captured.
+To further understand why Facebook vs LinkedIn ads can’t be judged on CPL alone, look at what happens after the lead is captured.

 Scenario: Same Budget, Different Outcomes